 Another big shift is that Google will now let you change your default attribution model.
 If you go under “Attribution settings” in your property settings, you can choose from Data-Driven, Last Click, First Click, Linear, Position-based, or Time Decay (for more information, we have a full-guide to these kinds of multi-touch attribution models).

-Daasity is an eCommerce data and analytics platform that helps you centralize your data and track vital metrics from one platform.
+Daasity is a data and analytics platform built for consumer brands selling via eCommerce, Amazon, retail, and wholesale.
+Daasity centralizes your data and allows you to track vital metrics from one platform.
 With Daasity's single, unified view, you can accurately measure the data from GA4 and use it to inform your future marketing and ad campaigns to grow your business.